thomaswatson18/DALIS/README.md

 # DALIS

+Simply download the data file from Sam's sharepoint (for the group you wanto plot), and run the script.
+The script will prompt you to click the excel file you downloaded of interest.

 To run this script, you need to have the following Python packages installed:

 - `pandas` for data manipulation.